 low carb mini pumpkin cheesecakes in a mason jar with whipped cream and pumpkin pie spice

-Almond Flour Substitution: I’ve never tried it, but have heard tiger nut flour is a great almond free nut flour.
+• Almond Flour Substitution: I’ve never tried it, but have heard tiger nut flour is a great almond free nut flour.
 You would use the same amount.
 Or, if you don’t need this to be keto friendly, you could crush up your favorite gluten free cookie like gingersnaps or gluten-free graham crackers.
 You will need 2 cups of crumbs all together, with 3 tablespoons coconut oil and 2 tablespoons monk fruit (or another granulated sweetener of choice).

-Coconut Oil Substitution: You can use melted grass-fed butter or ghee in place of coconut oil when making the crust.
+• Coconut Oil Substitution: You can use melted grass-fed butter or ghee in place of coconut oil when making the crust.
 Same quantities.

-Topping With Whipped Cream in Advance: You can top these keto no-bake cheesecake jars with the whipped cream as soon as they are firm, add the lids again, and refrigerate.
+• Topping With Whipped Cream in Advance: You can top these no bake keto cheesecake jars with the whipped cream as soon as they are firm, add the lids again, and refrigerate.
 The whipped cream will also get firm.
-This is a good option if taking to a cookout or dinner party and you aren’t able to make the whipped cream right before serving.
+This is a good option if taking to a cookout or dinner party, and you aren’t able to make the whipped cream right before serving.

-FAQs
+Recipe FAQs

 Yes!
 Use a 9″ springform pan.
 I recommend lining the bottom and sides to prevent any sticking.
 You will still bake the crust at 350°F for 15-20 minutes.
+Serve individual slices topped with a little bit of whipped cream and a dusting of pumpkin pie spice.

 Can I use canned pumpkin pie filling instead of pumpkin puree?

-Unfortunately, if you want to keep these mini cheesecakes keto, you’ll have to use pumpkin puree and follow the recipe as I have it.
+Unfortunately, if you want to keep these cheesecakes keto, you’ll have to use pumpkin puree and follow the recipe as I have it.
 Pumpkin pie filling has added sugar that adds a ton of carbs.
 If you’re not worried about keeping it keto, you can use canned pumpkin pie filling and omit the additional spices, sugar, and vanilla.

-Can I make these keto no-bake cheesecake jars dairy free?
+Can I make these no bake keto cheesecake jars dairy free?

 Did you love this recipe?
 Thank you!
-Please rate this recipe and leave a review below.
+Please give this recipe a star rating and leave a review below.
 I respond to every one!
 Be sure to follow me on InstagramPinterest, TikTok, and Facebook.
 Tag me if you try a recipe!

-Keto No-Bake Pumpkin Cheesecake Jars
+No Bake Keto Pumpkin Cheesecake Jars Recipe

 5 from 15 ratings